 What colour is this rock?

-Encourage older children with asking questions such as;
+Encourage older children by asking questions such as;

 What items smell lovely when together?

 Can you describe the texture of this leaf?